sadeem058/linux-lab/README.md

 ![task](https://github.com/sadeem058/linux-lab/blob/main/Screenshot%20(440).png)

-The commands executed by the system:
+## The commands executed by the system:

-ls : أستخدمه عشان يعرض لي الملفات والمجلدات الموجودة في المسار الحالي
+ls : Shows the files and folders in the current directory.

-ls -a : يعرض كل الملفات حتى المخفية اللي تبدأ بنقطة
+ls -a : Shows all files, including hidden ones.

-pwd : يعطيني المسار الكامل للمجلد اللي أنا موجودة فيه حاليًا.

-cd :أتنقل فيه من مجلد لمجلد داخل النظام

-..cd : يرجعني مستوى واحد للخلف في المجلدات

-~ cd : يرجعني لمجلد الهوم الخاص فيني بسرعة
+pwd : Displays the full path of my current directory.

+cd : Moves me from one directory to another.

+cd .. : Moves me one back up.

+cd ~ : Takes me back to my home directory.

-mkdir : أنشئ فيه مجلد جديد
+mkdir : Creates a new folder.

-touch : أنشئ فيه ملف جديد وفاضي
+touch : Creates a new empty file.

-rm : أحذف فيه ملف
+rm : Deletes a file.

-rm -r : أحذف مجلد مع كل الملفات اللي داخله
+rm -r : Deletes a folder and everything inside it.

-rmdir : يحذف مجلد فاضي فقط
+rmdir : Deletes an empty folder.

-mv : أنقل فيه ملف من مكان لمكان أو أغير اسمه

-cp : أنسخ فيه ملف من مكان لمكان ثاني

-nano : أفتح فيه محرر نصوص داخل التيرمنال عشان أكتب أو أعدل على ملف

-man : يعرض لي دليل استخدام أي أمر ويشرح لي خياراته
+mv : Moves or renames a file.

+cp : Copies a file to another location.

+nano : Opens a text editor in the terminal to edit files.

+man : Shows the manual (help page) for a command.

-ps : يعرض العمليات (processes) اللي شغالة حاليًا
+ps : Displays running processes.

-ps -A : يعرض كل العمليات اللي شغالة في النظام
+ps -A : Shows all running processes in the system.

-kill : أوقف فيه عملية شغالة باستخدام رقم الـ PID حقها
+kill : Stops a running process using its PID.

+sudo : Runs a command with administrator privileges.

+sudo -i : Switches to root (administrator) mode with full privileges.

+sudo apt-get update : Updates the package list in the system.

+sudo apt-get install htop : Installs a new package.

+sudo apt-get remove htop : Removes an installed package.

+htop : Shows system processes in an interactive view.

 _______
-The Commands that the system cannot execute:
+## The Commands that the system cannot execute:

-sodu : أستخدمه عشان أنفذ أمر بصلاحيات المسؤول (Administrator)

-sodu -i : عشان اقدر انفذ اوامر بصلاحية كاملة(root) يدخلني على وضع

-sudo apt-get update : يحدث قائمة الحزم في النظام

-sudo apt-get install htop : يثبت برنامج جديد في النظام

-sudo apt-get remove htop : يحذف برنامج من النظام

-sudo reboot : يعيد تشغيل النظام
+sudo reboot : Restarts the system.

-sudo poweroff : يطفي النظام بالكامل
+sudo poweroff : Shuts down the system.

-lspci : يعرض لي الأجهزة المتصلة عبر PCI في الكمبيوتر
+lspci : Lists PCI hardware devices.

-lsusb : يعرض لي أجهزة USB المتصلة
+lsusb : Lists connected USB devices.

-htop : يعرض لي العمليات بشكل مرتب وأسهل عشان أراقب استهلاك المعالج والذاكرة